-Roofing including roof space
+Roofing including roof space Repair category 2 Notes A limited view was afforded to the roof covering and pertinents due to the confines of the site.
+We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

+Rainwater fittings

 Repair category 2

-Notes undertaken prior to purchase especially after adverse weather conditions.

-Rainwater fittings Repair category 2 Notes Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
-Rainwater goods have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Notes Corrosion was noted to areas of the rainwater goods and will require repainting.
 Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.